 Beautiful shellfish gifted by fishermen in the background

-Mortified by prior suspicion, we learned where they were from (the mainland, Sonora), how long they were out (about a week), and shared news of the forecast (they had no access, and a norther was coming; we relocated to another island for better shelter).
+Mortified by prior suspicion, we learned where they were from (the mainland, Sonora), how long they were out (about a week), and shared news of the weather forecast (they had no access, and a norther was coming; we all relocated to another island for better shelter).
 Once again, those with the least to give humble me with their generosity.

 Time to just Be